VISHWAJ33T/site/data/blog/nextjs-in-a-vs-code-development-container.md

 ---
 tags: ['Next.js', 'VS Code', 'Docker', 'DevOps']
 draft: false
-title: "How to Create a VS Code Dev Container for Your Next.js App"
+title: 'How to Create a VS Code Dev Container for Your Next.js App'
 summary: "Want a clean, consistent, and portable development environment for your Next.js projects?
 Let's walk through how to set up a VS Code Development Container step-by-step."
 date: 2025-01-05
 images: []